CodeYourFuture/JS3-Module-Project/levels/level-0.md

 1. Follow [the instructions to deploy your site to Netlify](https://curriculum.codeyourfuture.io/guides/deployment-netlify/).
 2. Configure your site for auto-deployments.
-3. Ensure your netlify site is named exactly `cyf-USERNAME-tv.netlify.app` where `USERNAME` is your GitHub username.
+3. Ensure your Netlify site is named exactly `cyf-USERNAME-tv.netlify.app` where `USERNAME` is your GitHub username.

 ## Get set up on your laptop